Understanding Middleware in Express.js

 • Can stop the request-response cycle early (for example, if authentication fails)

-• Must call next() to pass control to subsequent middleware or route handlers
+• Must call next() to pass control to subsequent middleware function.

 • Method specific middleware like app.get(...) and app.post(...) only runs for requests matching that HTTP method.
-These handlers:
+These functions:

 • Process the request by interacting with databases, transforming data, or executing business logic